gomezpirry/bforos-frontend/README.md

 -----
 The project is curretly in development using frameworks and tools from Hyperledger, in particular [Fabric](https://hyperledger-fabric.readthedocs.io/en/release-1.1/) and [Composer](https://hyperledger.github.io/composer/latest/introduction/introduction)

-In a [previous posting](https://github.com/Blockchain4openscience/hyperledger) we focussed on deploying version 1 of the business network `bforos-bnav1` onto a a multi-organization Hyperledger Fabric.
+In a [previous posting](https://github.com/Blockchain4openscience/hyperledger) we focussed on deploying version 1 of the business network `bforos` onto a a multi-organization Hyperledger Fabric.

 In this posting we will be deploying into a [single-organization](https://hyperledger.github.io/composer/latest/tutorials/deploy-to-fabric-single-org) the same business network, start the rest-server and the user interfaces generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.
+With the user interfaces we will be able to create research objects and participants, these participants will be able to claim authorship on these objects.
+In addition we will be able to track the history of the research objects.

 ## Deployment of Hyperledger Fabric onto a single-organization

 Follow *steps one and two* from the tutorial: 1-Starting a Hyperledger Fabric network; 2-Exploring the Hyperledger Fabric network.

 In *step three* create a folder called `certificates` and follow the instructions:
-3-Building a connection profile and save to the folder `connection.json`.
+3-Building a connection profile (copy the example connection profile) and save to the folder `connection.json`.

 Follow *step four* to locate the certificate and private key for the Hyperledger Fabric administrator and copying these certificates in the file `certificates`.
 Note that these certificates change every time we boostrap the fabric network.